Delivering high quality care and support to East Lothian's current and future older population, at the right time and in the right place

 Work began in 2019 to better understand existing capacity and the wider impacts of providing the care models discussed with stakeholders, and how this might affect future service delivery across East Lothian.

-As of August 2022, we are commencing our community engagement events, please see details above.
-The key themes and findings from these engagement events are due to be presented to the IJB in October 2022.
+In August 2022, we commenced our community engagement events..
+The key themes and findings from these engagement events were presented to the IJB in October 2022.

 The original IJB direction, has not been superseeded byt direction 12L : NHS Lothian and East Lothian Council to transform the service delivery to older people for the provision of Community Hospitals, Care Homes and the development of intermediate care services, involving full engagement and consultation with appropriate parties.
 This should take into account demographic factors, current use of services, the impacts of COVID-19, funding pressures, service remobilisation and redesign.
 It must also take note of the emerging outputs from the Independent Review of Adult Social Care and development of a National Care Service (previously direction 12d).